seifert/cdatastructs/README.rst

         double *y;
         double *z;

-        // There is only one Python overhead - acquire pointers to buffers
+        // There is only one Python overhead - parse args, acquire pointers
-        // which contain data and cast them to C types.
+        // to buffers which contain data and cast them to C types.

         compute_data(id2idx, ids, ids_count, x, y, z);